asvae/my-articles/4-vue-js-diy-smart-navigation-panel/vue-js-diy-smart-navigation-panel.md

 </template>
 ```

 We should also composeName for route to define how the name would be displayed.
-I use `route.meta.title` and then falling back to `route.name`.
+I use `route.meta.title` and then fall back to `route.name`.
 But you might as well derive your own scheme, using `vue-i18n`, for example.

 ```javascript
   methods: {